IDinsight/ask-a-question/docs/blog/posts/voice-service.md

 ![/voice-search-endpoint](../images/voice-search.png){: .blog-img }

 The `/voice-search` endpoint expects a URL of a voice file stored in any public cloud storage.
-It processes this audio input and returns a structured response, enabling seamless integration of voice interactions into your applications.
+It processes this audio input and returns a structured response, enabling enabling hassle-free integration of voice interactions into your applications.

 Here's an example of the response model returned by the endpoint: